 Skip to main content

-Followed by Stavanger and Sandnes, Bryne is the third-largest town at Jæren and an important traffic hub as well as a trade and educational centre.
-Bryne is among Norway's 50 largest cities and received city status in 2001, and is thus one of the youngest cities in Norway.
-In addition to being an agriculture-related town, Bryne has become an education centre with a dairy school and a high school.
-At Bryne, you experience the typical hospitality of the area, the typical cuisine, interesting cultural monuments and beautiful natural areas.
+After Stavanger and Sandnes, Bryne is the third-largest settlement on Jæren.
+The town is an important transport hub as well as a centre for commerce and education.
+Granted city status in 2001, Bryne is among Norway’s 50 largest towns and one of the youngest cities in the country.
+Once primarily an agricultural town, Bryne has also developed into an educational centre, with institutions such as a dairy school and a national gymnasium.
+Here, you can experience Jæren’s hospitality, enjoy local cuisine, explore cultural landmarks, and discover beautiful natural surroundings.

-The lake Frøylandsvatnet is popular for walks along the water, and in 2016, a bridge was constructed connecting the area of Sandtangen and the hiking trails on the west side with the forest Njåskogen on the east side.
-The bridge runs from the islet Lalandsholmen to the forest Njåskogen.
-The bridge itself was named the Midgardsormen (the Midgard Serpent), after the sea monster from Norse mythology, an appropriate name as the bridge is shaped in the form of a winding snake gently stroking the water surface.
+Frøylandsvatnet Lake is a popular spot for walks along the lake.
+In 2016, a bridge was built connecting Sandtangen and the trails on the west side with Njåskogen on the east side.
+The bridge stretches from Lalandsholmen on the Klepp side to Njåskogen, taking the local birdlife into account.
+It is named Midgardsormen, after the sea serpent from Norse mythology, and gracefully winds over the water.

 Explore Edge of Norway™ with urban Stavanger, countless surrounding islands, Sandnes with the famous mountain top Kjerag, long-stretched beaches along the Norwegian Scenic route Jæren, mountains and fjords, lunar landscapes in Magma UNESCO Global Geopark or the winter paradise Sirdal.